PoliticalGraveyard.com

 Serr to Sewak

-SERRA: See also Alexander Del Giorno
+SERRA: See also Cristina Serra Carles — Alexander Del Giorno

 Serra, Lillian — of Fontana, San Bernardino County, Calif.
 Democrat.
 Alternate delegate to Democratic National Convention from California, 1956.
 Female.
 Still living as of 1956.

-Serra, Rick — Independent Republican candidate for U.S. Representative from Minnesota 5th District, 1986.
+Serra, Rick — Republican.
+Independent Republican candidate for U.S. Representative from Minnesota 5th District, 1986.
 Still living as of 1986.

 Serraino, Charles — of Hasbrouck Heights, Bergen County, N.J.
 Republican.
 Delegate to Republican National Convention from New Jersey, 1972.
 Still living as of 1972.

 Serrani, Thom (born c.1948) — of Stamford, Fairfield County, Conn.
 Born about 1948.
 Democrat.
-Member of Connecticut state senate; mayor of Stamford, Conn.; elected 1983.
-Still living as of 1983.
+Member of Connecticut state senate, 1970; mayor of Stamford, Conn.; elected 1983, 1989.
+Still living as of 1989.

 SERRANO: See also Sandra Palacious-Serrano — Juan Pablo Serrano-Nieblas — Sandra Serrano-Sewell — David M. Serrano-Sewell — Henry Serrano Villard